 This probably isn’t one to spring on someone, but if you’ve ever fancied learning the flying trapeze, Gorilla Circus runs classes in parks all over the city.
-Prices from £24pp for two hours.
+Prices from £26pp for two hours.
 Review here.
+GOOD FOR GROUPS.

 Discover London through a lens

 Put that fancy camera to good use and explore the rich landscape of East London, overflowing with ephemeral art and quirky characters.
-Foto Ruta, originally from Buenos Aires, offers photography tours and treasure hunts to help you make the most of the incredible scenery on our doorsteps, and at the end everyone compares pictures over a glass of wine.
-Tickets are available online and cost from £25 per person.
+London Photography Tours offer scheduled and private tours to help you make the most of the incredible scenery on our doorsteps.
+Group places from £125pp.